AAspCodes/CommandLine_Java_Calculator/README.md

-- Can only handle Integer inputs, but will print a float String if Divided.
+- Can only handle Integer inputs, but will print a float string if divided.
 - It can Add, Subtract, Divide, and Multiply.